 Welcome to the Lyle Rigg Library

-The Upper School Library was dedicated to Mr Lyle Rigg, our longest serving Headmaster at TASIS England, on 14th May 2012.
+The Upper School Library was dedicated to Mr. Lyle Rigg, our longest serving Headmaster at TASIS England, on May 14, 2012.

 Welcome to the TASIS England Upper School Library.
 We will be supporting you in your studies throughout your time at TASIS and aim to help you become effective users of information.

 The US Library has a collection of over 13,000 books for academic and recreational reading, as well as a range of US and UK magazines and newspapers.
 Most resources may be borrowed or are accessible online both at school and from home (you will need a username/password when connecting to the databases outside school).

 We also provide you with all the resources you need for your homework (including access to computers, a color printer and scanner, as well as pens, paper, etc).